PartnershipOnAI/safelife/README.md

 ### Training an agent

 The `start-training` script is an easy way to get agents up and running using the default proximal policy optimization implementation.
+Just run

+    ./start-training my-training-run

-Just run `start-training my-training-run` to start training locally with all saved files going into a new "my-training-run" directory.
-See below or `start-training --help` for more details.
+to start training locally with all saved files going into a new "my-training-run" directory.
+See below or `./start-training --help` for more details.

 ## Contributing